-Definitions
+4 Definitions

-The definitions in this paragraph apply in this policy.

-Expected week of childbirth (EWC): the week, beginning on a Sunday, in which the doctor or midwife expects the employee's child to be born.

-Parent: One of two people who will share the main responsibility for the child's upbringing (and who may be either the mother, the father, or the mother's partner if not the father).

-Partner: the employee's spouse, civil partner or someone living with them in an enduring family relationship, but not their sibling, child, parent, grandparent, grandchild, aunt, uncle, niece or nephew.

-Qualifying Week: the 15th week before the EWC or, in the case of adoption the week the adoption, agency notifies you that the employee that has been matched with a child for adoption.
+- 4.1 The definitions in this paragraph apply in this policy. - Expected week of childbirth (EWC): the week, beginning on a Sunday, in which the doctor or midwife expects the employee's child to be born. - Parent: One of two people who will share the main responsibility for the child's upbringing (and who may be either the mother, the father, or the mother's partner if not the father). - Partner: the employee's spouse, civil partner or someone living with them in an enduring family relationship, but not their sibling, child, parent, grandparent, grandchild, aunt, uncle, niece or nephew. - Qualifying Week: the 15th week before the EWC or, in the case of adoption the week the adoption, agency notifies the employee that they have been matched with a child for adoption.

-4. Entitlement to SPL
+5 Entitlement to SPL

-- 4.1 An employee is entitled to SPL if: - (a) they are the child's mother, and share the main responsibility for the care of the child with the child's father or with their partner; - (b) they are the child's father, and share the main responsibility for the care of the child with the child's mother; - (c) they are the mother's partner and share the main responsibility for the care of the child with the mother (where the child's father does not share the main responsibility with the mother); - (d) a child has been placed with them or their partner for adoption; or - (e) a child has been placed with them or their partner under a fostering for adoption or concurrent planning scheme. - 4.2 The following conditions must also be fulfilled:
+- 5.1 An employee is entitled to SPL if: - a) they are the child's mother, and share the main responsibility for the care of the child with the child's father or with their partner; - b) they are the child's father, and share the main responsibility for the care of the child with the child's mother; - c) they are the mother's partner and share the main responsibility for the care of the child with the mother (where the child's father does not share the main responsibility with the mother); - d) a child has been placed with them or their partner for adoption; or - e) a child has been placed with them or their partner under a fostering for adoption or concurrent planning scheme. - 5.2 The following conditions must also be fulfilled:

-(a) they must have at least 26 weeks' continuous employment at the end of the Qualifying Week, and still be employed by the Trust in the week before the leave is to be taken;

-(b) the other parent must have worked (in an employed or selfemployed capacity) in at least 26 of the 66 weeks before the EWC and had average weekly earnings of at least £30 during 13 of those weeks; and

-(c) the employee and the other parent must give the necessary statutory notices and declarations as summarised below, including notice to end any maternity leave, statutory maternity pay (SMP) or maternity allowance (MA) periods.

-- 4.3 The total amount of SPL available is 52 weeks, less the weeks spent by the child's mother on maternity leave (or the weeks in which the mother has been in receipt of SMP or MA if she is not entitled to maternity leave). - 4.4 If the employee is the mother, they cannot start SPL until after the compulsory maternity leave period, which lasts until two weeks after birth. - 4.5 If an employee is the child's father or the mother's partner, they should consider using their two weeks' paternity leave before taking SPL.
+- a) they must have at least 26 weeks' continuous employment at the end of the Qualifying Week, and still be employed by the Trust in the week before the leave is to be taken; - b) the other parent must have worked (in an employed or self-employed capacity) in at least 26 of the 66 weeks before the EWC and had average weekly earnings of at least £30 during 13 of those weeks; and - c) the employee and the other parent must give the necessary statutory notices and declarations as summarised below, including notice to end any maternity leave, statutory maternity pay (SMP) or maternity allowance (MA) periods. - 5.3 The total amount of SPL available is 52 weeks, less the weeks spent by the child's mother on maternity leave (or the weeks in which the mother has been in receipt of SMP or MA if she is not entitled to maternity leave). - 5.4 If the employee is the mother, they cannot return to work before the end of the compulsory 2 weeks of maternity leave following the birth.
+If the employee is adopting, the person claiming adoption pay must take at least 2 weeks of adoption leave. - 5.5 If an employee is the child's father or the mother's partner, they should consider using their two weeks' paternity leave before taking SPL.
 Once they start SPL they will lose any untaken paternity leave entitlement.
-SPL entitlement is additional to an employee's paternity leave entitlement. - 4.6 In the case of an adoption, the employee or their partner must qualify for statutory adoption leave and/or SAP and must take at least two weeks of adoption leave and/or pay.
+SPL entitlement is additional to an employee's paternity leave entitlement. - 5.6 In the case of an adoption, the employee or their partner must qualify for statutory adoption leave and/or SAP and must take at least two weeks of adoption leave and/or pay.

-5 Opting in to Shared Parental Leave and Pay
+6 Opting in to Shared Parental Leave and Pay